vesamet/heraldry-composer/README.md

 Heraldry Composer is a Vuejs component for generating & displaying medieval heraldries of all kinds.
 It's vector based (svg), fully responsive, customizable, and as no dependencies.

-Visit https://vesamet.github.io/heraldry-composer/ to see it in action.
+Visit https://vesamet.github.io/heraldry-composer/ to see some examples.

 ## Installation
 1. Install the package